Sasquatch (comics): Howling Commandos' Sasquatch

 Another Sasquatch appears in the 2005–2006 Nick Fury's Howling Commandos series as a member of that titular group.
 What, if any, connection this character has to Walter Langkowski or the Sasquatch from Alpha Flight volume 2, is not revealed.
 He is first seen helping the Abominable Snowman to track down Groot.

 Other versions

 Doppelganger

 A doppelganger of Sasquatch was created by Magus in Infinity War #1 and appeared in Infinity War #1, 5, Fantastic Four #369-370 and Wonder Man vol. 2 #15.

 Exiles

 An original incarnation of Sasquatch, Heather Hudson, from Earth-3470 appears in Exiles.

 Marvel Zombies

 In the Marvel Zombies comics set in the universe of Earth-2149, the zombified Alpha Flight attack the X-Men and are eventually killed by Magneto.

 Old Man Logan

-An alternate universe variant of Sasquatch from an unidentified universe appears in Old Man Logan (vol. 2) #17, where he is killed during the supervillain uprising.
+An alternate universe version of Sasquatch from an unidentified universe appears in Old Man Logan (vol. 2) #17, where he is killed during the supervillain uprising.